appium/java-client/README.md

 *4.0.0 (under construction yet)*
 - all code marked `@Deprecated` was removed.
 Java client won't support old servers (v<1.5.0) anymore.
-- the searching for elements by nspredicate string was added.
-It requires the [XCUITest mode](https://github.com/appium/java-client/blob/master/docs/Installing-xcuitest-driver.md).
-Thanks to [@rafael-chavez](https://github.com/appium/java-client/pull/352) for the contribution
 - the ability to start an activity using Android intent actions, intent categories, flags and arguments was added to `AndroidDriver`.
 Thanks to [@saikrishna321](https://github.com/saikrishna321) for the contribution.
 - `scrollTo()` and `scrollToExact()` became deprecated.
 They are going to be removed in the next release.